When applying for a mortgage, a mortgage broker or lender will likely inquire about your assets, and more specifically

 Some useful tips regarding using assets for a mortgage:

 – Move money into a checking or savings account the minute you start looking for a property.
 This will allow those funds to be seasoned, and thus won’t require additional sourcing.

 – Even if the mortgage company initially asks for bank statements, ask if a VOD will suffice.
-A Verification of Deposit from your local bank that provides the overall balance of your account, and your average balance based on two months.
-This is better than providing bank statements, which may show payroll and other information that you may not want to disclose.
+A Verification of Deposit (VOD) from your bank provides the overall balance of your account and your average balance based on the past two months.
+This may be better than providing bank statements, which could show payroll and other information that you may not want to disclose.

 – You may also use retirement accounts, but lenders typically only consider 70% of the total, so factor that in to ensure you have enough to cover reserves. *This can vary based on your individual lender’s guidelines.

 – If you plan on using business accounts for assets, you’ll likely need to be the 100% owner.
 Although if you own only 50%, some lenders will accept a CPA letter stating what percentage the borrower has access to, and that the use of those funds won’t affect the business negatively.